andreaskontogiannis/andreaskontogiannis.github.io/_pages/research.md

 </div>

 In [(arXiv 2026)](https://arxiv.org/abs/2607.10897), we proved that computing an approximate stationary Markov CCE in single-controller Markov games is PPAD-complete.
-The computational obstruction is more basic than previously understood: Our result shows that neither the switching-controller structure nor the equilibrium collapse property are what actually drives the hardness of stationary Markov CCE; it is enough that one player solely controls the transitions while both players affect rewards.
+Our result shows that neither the switching-controller structure nor the equilibrium collapse property are what actually drives the hardness of stationary Markov CCE; it is enough that one player solely controls the transitions while both players affect rewards.
 Technically, our result is the first to show PPAD-hardness for computing CCE without relying on equilibrium collapse phenomena or reductions from hard Nash instances.

 ### _<font color="MediumSeaGreen">Game Theory & Online Learning: No-regret learning under imperfect information</font>_